Introduction to JBoss Cluster

 Clustered Session EJBs:

 Session EJBs provide remote invocation services and they are clustered based on the client-side interceptor architecture.
-The client application for clustered session EJBs is similar to a non clustered version with a minor difference to the java.naming.provier.url system property to activate HA-JNDI lookup.
+The client application for clustered session EJBs is similar to a non clustered version with a minor difference to the java.naming.provier.URL system property to activate the HA-JNDI lookup.

 Stateless Session Bean in EJB 2.x

-In stateless session EJBs, receiving calls can be load-balanced on any participating node in a cluster.
+In the stateless session, EJBs, receiving calls can be load-balanced on any participating node in a cluster.
 Add a

 Stateful Session Bean in EJB 2.x